cisagov/ScubaGear/docs/configuration/scubaconfigapp-walkthrough.md

 ## Migrating a Legacy Configuration File

-If your YAML file was created before the Defender Security Suite baseline was introduced (ScubaGear 1.8.0), it may contain old policy IDs from the `Defender` and `Exo` baselines that have since been moved, renamed, or removed.
+If your YAML file was created before the Microsoft Security Suite baseline was introduced (ScubaGear 1.8.0), it may contain old policy IDs from the `Defender` and `Exo` baselines that have since been moved, renamed, or removed.
 When you load that file, the app **automatically migrates** any recognized legacy policy settings and shows you a migration report before you proceed.

 ### What Gets Migrated